-Water was one problem.
+Before Up Beach drowned in a hurricane called David, there was a drought with no name at all.
 The sale had just closed, the acres barely plotted when Up Beach mothers were pumping mud from their spigots.
 Dried up wells and brackey water scared them so they gave up the sight of the sea and applied for a two per cent HUD mortgage.
-Rainwater wasn't good enough anymore.
-Trouble, unemployment, tidewater floods followed by droughts turning marshland into mud cakes so dry even the mosquitoes quit-I saw all that as life simply being itself.
-Then the government houses went up and they named it Oceanside-which it isn't.
+Rainwater wasn't good enough for them anymore.
+Trouble, unemployment, hurricanes followed by droughts turning marshland into mud cakes so dry even the mosquitoes quit-I saw all that as life simply being itself.
+Then the government houses went up and they named the neighborhood Oceanside-which it isn't.
 The developers started out selling to veterans and retired railroad men, but when Oceanside became a solution for people thrown out of work onto food stamps, churches and this affirmative action stuff got busy.
 Now, it's full of people commuting to offices and hospital labs twenty-two miles north.
-Traveling back and forth from those cheap, pretty houses to malls and movie-plexes they're so happy they haven't had a cloudy thought, let alone a recollection of the Claras.
-They didn't cross my mind either until I started to miss the Cosey girls.
-I used to see one of them driving along in that big old car-to the market or in here, once in a while, for some of my Salisbury steak.
+Traveling back and forth from those cheap, pretty houses to malls and movie-plexes they're so happy they haven't had a cloudy thought, let alone a memory of Police-heads.
+They didn't cross my mind either until I started to miss the Cosey girls and wonder if they'd finally killed each other.
+Who would know if they were dead in there-one vomiting on the steps still holding the knife that cut the throat of the one that fed her the poison?
+Or if one had a stroke after shooting the other and, not able to move, starved to death right in front of the refrigerator?
+They wouldn't be found for days.
+Not until Sandler's boy needed his weekly pay.
+Maybe I best leave off the tv for a while.

+I used to see one of them driving along in that big old car-to the market or in here, once in a while, for some of Salisbury steak.
 Otherwise, they haven't left that house in years.
-Not since one of them came back carrying two K Mart shopping bags and you could tell by the set of her shoulders she was ashamed.
-The four pieces of white Samsonite luggage she ran off with no where in sight.
-Meaner than most and stand offish, they have the constant attention disliked folks attract.
-They live like queens in Mr. Cosey's house and since that girl walked in there, with a skirt short as underpants, they seemed to have vanished from sight leaving me with nothing but a worn out fairy tale to draw on.
-I know it's trash: just another wicked women tale made up to scare females and correct unruly children.
+Not since one of them came back carrying a Wall Mart shopping bag and you could tell by the set of her shoulders she was ashamed.
+The white Samsonite luggage she ran off with nowhere in sight.
+I thought the other one would slam the door in her face, but she didn't.
+I guess they both knew they deserved each other.
+Meaner than most and stand offish, they have the regular attention disliked folks attract.
+They live like queens in Mr. Cosey's house but since that girl walked in there a while ago with a skirt short as underpants and no underpants at all, I've been worried about them leaving me here with nothing but an old folk's tale to draw on.
+I know it's trash: just another story made up to scare wicked females and correct unruly children.
 But it's all I have.
-I need something else.
+I know I need something else.
 Something better.
-A story that shows how brazen women can take a good man down.
+Like a story that shows how a brazen woman can take a good man down.
 I can hum to that.